Assessing Risk with Solvency Ratios

 - taking your net income before taxes and fixed charges (debt repayment, long-term leases, preferred stock dividends etc.)

-- dividing by the amount of fixed charges
+- dividing by the

 The resulting number shows your ability to meet your fixed obligations of all types — the higher the number, the better.

 Obviously, an inability to meet any fixed obligation of the business threatens your business's well-being.
-Many working capital loan agreements will specify that you must maintain this ratio at a specified level, so that the lender has some assurance that you'll continue to be able to make your payments.
+Many working capital loan agreements will specify that you must maintain this ratio at a specified

 Understanding Your Interest Coverage